paked/1917/assignments/portfolio/SOMETHING_AWESOME.md

 I built this project to test my Entrepreneurship and Overcoming Procrastination skills.

-It is available at http://numbers.harrisonshoebridge.me
+It is available live at http://numbers.harrisonshoebridge.me

+You can find the source code at https://github.com/paked/NUMBERSFORPICTURES